zmagg/zmagg.github.io/furniture-07312016.md

 4)
 ![dresser](https://github.com/zmagg/zmagg.github.io/blob/master/images/IMG_0848.JPG)
 Tiny two door dresser.
-Not much to say about it.
+It's upside down in this photo, but not in real life, and you can place it right side up in your home.
 The drawers are a little bit sticky. $10

 5)
 ![desk](https://github.com/zmagg/zmagg.github.io/blob/master/images/IMG_4617.jpg)